Robin Hardy's Abbey Lands

 "He closed his eyes definitively and she snorted mildly, snuggling into him."

 The photo below is of my mother Ruth on the left and her sisters-in-law Mary and Verna.
 The latter has said something to make Mary laugh and Ruth almost spit out her drink.
-Verna is rather proud of this comment, raising her brows at Ruth and resting the hand with the cigarette on her leg.
+Verna is rather proud of herself, raising her brows at Ruth and resting the hand with the cigarette on her leg.

 Now, all of us kids had heard Verna's husband Bob complain about having to finish raising her, as they had gotten married when she was 17 (he was at least ten years older than she).
 This must have made a deep impression on me, because ALL of my heroes are significantly older than my heroines.
 That's just how it was done.
 At the time of the discussion above, Efran is 28 and Minka is days away from her 17th birthday.*